1 minute read

 That makes the decision on where to use active paramount.

-The last 5 years show active managers have had greater success in certain equity categories among the nine asset categories we explored: Small cap and international markets.
-The majority of actively managed U.S. small cap and European equity funds—66% and 56%, respectively—outperformed their benchmarks over the past five years, net of fees; so did the median manager in each category.
+The last 5 years show active managers have had greater success in certain equity categories: Small cap and some international markets.
+The majority of actively managed U.S. small cap and more than half of Asia ex Japan equity funds—70% and 55%, respectively—outperformed their benchmarks over the past five years, net of fees; so did the median manager in each category.

 So considering to go active in small cap and some international markets in your portfolio may make sense.

-Those strong results for small cap and international managers stand out from the other seven of nine equity categories we analyzed, where median managers underperformed their respective benchmarks.
-In U.S. large cap core, a category with 500-plus asset managers, only 23% of managers outperformed their benchmarks.
-U.S. large cap growth was even worse: 18% of active managers outperformed.1 To be sure, the data changes over different five-year periods.
+Those strong results for small cap and some international managers stand out from the other six of eight equity categories we analyzed, where median managers underperformed their respective benchmarks.
+In U.S. large cap core, only 17% of managers outperformed their benchmarks.1 To be sure, the data changes over different five-year periods.

 We believe it’s not a matter of finding the right time for active management.
 The key is where to consider using it in your porfolio.
 (And bear in mind, of course, that the top active managers often beat the odds by substantial margins—this analysis is of all active managers, not the best.)

 While many variables can influence an active manager’s performance, we have identified three main factors that we believe explain why small cap and international active equity managers can be better at beating their market indexes.
 These markets generally have: